joelheaps/blog/content/_index.md

 My name is Joel.
 I'm a Python developer living in Nebraska (US) who has way too many hobbies, and this blog is a place to share and show off some of my projects -- both techy and otherwise.

-## Resume
+## What I Do and What I Know

+If you were looking for the Cliff Notes of my resume, here's a little bit about me:

-💻 Software developer
+💻 Software developmer

-  - Python application development
+  - Python application development (mostly backend work with geospatial data)
   - Systems design
   - Application containerization (and orchestration with Kubernetes)
+  - GitLab CI/CD pipelines
   - Linux system administation
-  - GitLab CI/CD pipelines
   - CompTIA Security+ certificated

 🌐 Network engineer